15.0599 Registration of multimember agencies.

 Subd.
 4. Registration; information required. (a) The appointing authority of a newly established agency or the authority's designee shall provide the secretary with the following information:

-(1) the name, mailing address, electronic mail address, and telephone number of the agency;
+(1) the name, mailing address, and telephone number of the agency;

 (2) the legal authority for the establishment of the agency and the name and the title of the person or persons appointing agency members;